AndiH/CUDA-Fortran-STREAM/README.md

 For information is available in `stream.F90`.
 The `Makefile` should suffice to call `make run` for compiling and running the four micro-benchmarks.

-See also [www.streambench.org](http://www.streambench.org), especially for notes on publishing results based no (variants of) the STREAM benchmark.
+See also [www.streambench.org](http://www.streambench.org), especially for notes on publishing results based on (variants of) the STREAM benchmark.